-Since my very first helicopter ride in 1979 Vancouver, discount aerial photography has always intrigued me.
-I have been on many helicopter photography assignments in Canada and Europe, for sale but the experience was slightly frustrating as it was documentary or news work usually involving tight timelines over disaster areas.
+Since my very first helicopter ride in 1979 Vancouver, aerial photography has always intrigued me.
+I have been on many helicopter photography assignments in Canada and Europe, but the experience was slightly frustrating as it was documentary or news work usually involving tight timelines over disaster areas.

 So when earlier this year Talon Helicopters owner Peter Murray called me to say he had just seen some fantastic aerial photography and challenged me to produce something similar I was ready for the challenge.
 I had seen some of the work produced by Jason Hawkes in the UK and Vincent Laforet in the USA but wanted to do something more artistic in scope.